 Plan And Design

-Warehouse Wi-Fi networks are complicated.
-It’s drastically different from a carpeted office environment.
+Warehouse Wi-Fi networks are complex.
+It’s an extreme difference from carpeted office environments.
 The attention to detail is required for a successful deployment.

 The first step, prior to deploying new Wi-Fi, is to come up with a plan.
 The planning phase addresses concerns such as cabling for access points and where switches will be installed to provide power to the access points.